dell/omnia/docs/source/SecurityConfigGuide/Preface.rst

 Document references
 --------------------

-In addition to this guide, more information on Omnia can be found using the below links:
+In addition to this guide, more information on Omnia can be found through the below links:

 * `Omnia: Read Me <https://github.com/dell/omnia#readme>`_
 * `Omnia: Quick Installation Guide <https://omnia-doc.readthedocs.io/en/latest/InstallationGuides/index.html>`_